thaddeusm/alt-tag-generator/README.md

-# Alt Tag Generator
+# Alt Text Generator

-A microservice that uses OpenAI's Chat GPT to generate a 10 words or less description of an image.
+A microservice that uses OpenAI's Chat GPT to generate alt text for an image to improve a page's accessibility.